sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 than Channel 10 above.
-(However, Channel 1 should not itself be considered a 'bad' channel since ICA can extract the eye movement artifacts from it, making the remained data from this channel usable for futher analysis of neural EEG sources that project to the face).
+(However, Channel 1 should not itself be considered a 'bad' channel since ICA can extract the eye movement artifacts from it, making the remained data from this channel usable for further analysis of neural EEG sources that project to the face).
 The function plotting data statistics may provide an objective measure for removing a data channel.